-As most people who work with people with learning disabilities will tell you there is seldom a time when bus travel is not a hot topic, often because of a bad experience.
-Obviously every bus journey does not fall into this category, but when you can only go by bus it can be a major blow if the journey also comes with the extra anxiety of a negative experience like this one, for example:
+As most people who work with people with learning disabilities will tell you there is seldom a time when buses is not a hot topic, often because of a bad experience.
+Obviously every bus journey does not fall into this category, but when there are no alternative travel options open to you it can be a major blow if it also comes with the extra anxiety of a negative experience like this one, for example:

 *Recently Emma and Laura (pictured) from Kilmarnock, sisters with learning disabilities and visual impairment, boarded a bus with their parents.
 The bus had disability seating but it was full and they were forced to go up to the top deck.